 While researching on this subject, I found plenty of literature to help parents answer the above questions.
 But what about the child in this equation?
 What is his or her opinion on discipline?
 After all, we were all children once and how we were disciplined, now influences the way we discipline our children.

-So in the name of fairness, this article is dedicated to explore discipline from a child’s perspective.
-What is discipline to a Child?
+So in the name of fairness, this article is dedicated to exploring discipline from a child’s perspective.
+What is the discipline to a Child?

 Discipline is INFORMATION

 Children have a built-in mechanism called curiosity which challenges them to experiment, question and examine their immediate surroundings in their quest for knowledge.

 They are compelled to defy the boundaries to confirm your allegations.
 If you say the iron is hot.
 Well, they need proof.
 If you tell them that the jungle gym is too high to climb, well, that’s a challenge they can’t resist.

 Children’s love affair with the television is legendary.
 It’s a great source of information and they will watch it for hours if you allow it.
 These little geniuses know you’ll allow them to watch MORE television programs when you’re amazed.
 Hence, they offer snippets of social wisdom learned from Strawberry Shortcake, speak phrases of Spanish (courtesy of Handy Manny), and tell you about the distant places they’ve been with The Little Einsteins.

 Children like rules and routines.
 It gives them stability and familiarity.
 Once in a while, they like to test the boundaries and the authority of the rules (that’s you, mom & dad) to ensure that they are dependable.
 But the truth is that they are secretly entertained by mom and dad’s reactions to their “rebellion”.

 Children are keen observers who enjoy emulating the behavior of adults around them.
 My husband is big on manners and often instructs my son not to speak with his mouth full at the dining table.
 On a few occasions, he was caught talking with food in his mouth by my son and was gravely reprimanded.